PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Functional Reactive Programming.md

-title: Using Lodash for fun and profit
+title: Functional Reactive Programming
-description: "Presenting the JavaScript library Lodash"
+description: "Tutorial about the functional reactive programming paradigm, using RxJS as illustration"
 categories:
 - Tutorial
 - Programming